edoardo-vescovi/games/ants-walk/Q1/README.md

 E(0,2) = E(1,2) = E(2,2) = 0.

-The ant walks for a time equal to E(0,0) = 4.5 before reaching any food.
+The ant walks for 4.5 seconds before reaching any food.

 References
 Brainteasers in "150 Most Frequently Asked Questions on Quant Interviews" by Stefanica, Radoičić, Wang